ToscaLab/tosca/crates/tosca-esp32c3/examples/light/README.md

 [![LICENSE][license badge]][license]

-An `Tosca` light firmware to turn the built-in LED on an `ESP32-C3` board on and off.
+A stateless `Tosca` firmware to control the built-in LED on an `ESP32-C3` board.

-It implements an `HTTP` server that manages the state of the board's built-in LED via `REST` requests:
+The firmware hosts an `HTTP` server that manages the state of the board's built-in LED via `REST` requests:

-- `light/on` route turns the LED on
+- `light/on` route turns the LED on using a `PUT` request
-- `light/off` route turns the LED off
+- `light/off` route turns the LED off using a `PUT` request.
+A parameter called `test-value` is included in the request to test whether the route operates correctly
-- `light/toggle` route toggles the LED
+- `light/toggle/default/parameters` route toggles the LED on and off using a `GET` request with some default parameters
+- `/toggle/with-parameters` route toggles the LED using a `GET` request with parameters included.
+The parameters consists of `seconds`, which defines the duration, in seconds, for the LED to stay on or off, and `test-value`, a dummy boolean used to test whether the route operates correctly with additional parameters
+- `/info` route provides information about the device using a `GET` request

-For each request, the server responds with the _final_ status of the operation invoked by that request.
+For each request, the server responds with the _final_ status of the operation triggered by the request.

 The board can be discovered by another node on the same network via an `mDNS-SD` service using the default domain `tosca`.

 ## Build Process

-To build the firmware run:
+To build the firmware:

 ```console
 cargo build --release